I Tried Intermittent Fasting For Three Weeks And Here’s What I Think About It

 The 2 Week Diet Plan uses intermittent fasting as part of its core program apart from 3 other weight loss methods so I can say that it’s something that I’m doing almost every day for the past 3 weeks I’ve been on the diet plan.

-In this post, I’ll share with you a bit of primer on the intermittent fasting, its effect of my weight loss and how I feel when doing it.
+In this post, I’ll share with you a bit of primer on how to do intermittent fasting for weight loss, its effect and how I felt when I was doing it.

 Hint: I’m alive and well, so don’t believe those that says intermittent fasting is bad for your body – it’s not!